Z3TA/webide/README.txt

 ---------------

 Dependencies:
-* nw.js - The chromium browser with nodejs libaries.
+* nw.js - The chromium browser with nodejs libraries.
 * nodehun - A nodejs module used for spell checking (only if you want spellchecking)

 Download nw.js from the web: http://nwjs.io/ (v0.12.3)

-To install nodehun you will need nodejs and npm, get it from https://nodejs.org/ You also need build dependencies for C/C++
+To install nodehun you need nodejs and npm, get it from https://nodejs.org/ You also need build dependencies for C/C++

 npm install nodehun --target=1.2.0

 Start the editor using nw.js and the path-to-editor as first argument.
 See start.bat and start.sh

+Remove unnecessary files from nw.js then place it in a new folder inside .runtime/ with your system ($SYS) as folder name.

+Move nodehun.node and raname it to ./plugin/spellcheck/nodehun_$SYS.node

+Submit the changes! (see contribute.txt)